- Facts to Know

 1. Prevent pelvic inflammatory disease

 Pelvic inflammatory disease, or PID, occurs when untreated infection, often a sexually transmitted infection such as chlamydia, spreads to the uterus, fallopian tubes or ovaries.
 Although many females have mild or nonexistent symptoms, some notice pain in the lower abdomen, vaginal discharge or bleeding, painful intercourse, nausea and vomiting and fever.
 Untreated PID can lead to tubal infertility, chronic abdominal pain or ectopic pregnancy.
-To prevent PID, make sure you are screened annually for chlamydia if you are 25 years or younger or have other risk factors.
+To prevent PID, make sure you are screened annually for chlamydia if you are 24 years or younger or have other risk factors.
 Also, your partners should be screened for STDs, particularly chlamydia and gonorrhea.
-You should also limit the number of sex partners you have, and use condoms every time you have sex.
+You should also limit the number of sex partners you have, and use condoms

 2. Practice the best protection

-After abstinence, the best protection against any type of sexually transmitted disease is a latex condom.
-However, it doesn't provide 100 percent protection against STDs—only abstinence does.
+After abstinence, the best protection against any type of STD is a latex condom.
+Polyurethane condoms are available for latex-sensitive or allergic individuals.
+However, condoms don't provide 100 percent protection against STDs—only abstinence does.
 If you use a condom, make sure you use it properly.
 Human error causes more condom failures than manufacturing errors.
 Use a new condom with each sexual act (including oral sex).
 Carefully handle it so you don't damage it with your fingernails, teeth or other sharp objects.
 Put the condom on after the penis is erect and before any genital contact.
 Pinch the tip of the condom to leave room for semen collection.
 Use only water-based lubricants with latex condoms.
 Ensure adequate lubrication during intercourse.
 Hold the condom firmly against the base of the penis during withdrawal, and withdraw while the penis is still erect to prevent slippage.

 3. Get tested for STDs

 No single test screens for all STDs.
-Some require a vaginal exam and Pap smear; others a blood or urine test.
+Some require a vaginal exam, others a blood or urine test.
 A negative test does not always ensure you do not have an infection.
 Still, it's important to ask your health care provider to regularly test you for STDs if you're sexually active in a non-monogamous relationship (or have the slightest concern about your partner's fidelity).
 You can get tested at your health department, community clinic, private doctor or Planned Parenthood.
-Or call the CDC at 1-800-CDC-INFO (1-800-232-4636) or log on to http://hivtest.cdc.gov/STDTesting.aspx to find free or low-cost clinics in your area.
+Or call the CDC at 1-800-CDC-INFO (1-800-232-4636) or visit the CDC website to find free or low-cost clinics in your area.

 5. Know whether you have an STD